priyankamachani/turmipatch-ai/README.md

 This project is currently in the concept and research stage.

 The TurmiPatch domain and LinkedIn presence were created in August 2025.
-Due to Tier 2 visa restrictions, the project has not yet been launched as an active startup.
+Due to not being able to open a limited company restrictions, the project has not yet been launched as an active startup.
 The current focus is on research, documentation, concept development, and future AI prototype planning.

 ## Future Development